 William Shirley spent the winter of 1754–1755 organizing an ambitious campaign to secure Nova Scotia.
 Although the ministry had not sanctioned such a plan, officials were impressed with Shirley’s initiative and quickly incorporated this northern component into their broader military plans.
 The home government also authorized Shirley to begin recruiting for his defunct regiment, which he did with great enthusiasm.
 In Massachusetts alone, Shirley raised a force of 7,000 men, which far exceeded his superiors’ expectations.

-The arrival of the new British commander in chief in North America, Major General Edward Braddock, produced a conference of governors in Virginia in April 1755.
+The arrival of the new British commander-in-chief in North America, Major General Edward Braddock, produced a conference of governors in Virginia in April 1755.
 Shirley so impressed Braddock with his confidence and knowledge that Braddock appointed him second-in-command of British forces in North America.
-Despite Shirley’s lack of experience in leading troops in battle, Braddock also authorized him to lead an expedition against Fort Niagara.
+Despite Shirley’s lack of experience leading troops in battle, Braddock also authorized him to lead an expedition against Fort Niagara.

 Shortly before launching the attack in the eastern Great Lakes region, Shirley received news of Braddock’s defeat and death in the Battle of the Monongahela (during which his son had been killed).
 Now commander of all British forces on the continent, Shirley hesitated about the wisdom of proceeding as planned.
 Instead, he sent his forces to Fort Oswego, deciding that the campaign against Fort Niagara would wait until the spring.
 In December 1755, at a conference of governors held in New York, Shirley outlined a bold plan of attack for the 1756 spring campaign.